Netesh5/automate-apk-build-and-upload/readme.md

 2. Create a new project.
 3. Enable the Google Drive API for your project.
 4. Create OAuth 2.0 credentials.
-5. Download the `credentials.json` file and place it in the root directory of your project.
+5. Download the `credentials.json` file and place it in the root directory of your flutter project.

 ### Step 2: Install Required Python Packages

 Install the required Python packages using `pip`: